aaarl/Spotify-Auswertung-Big-Data-Plattform/README.md

 | ~~submitStreaming.sh~~       | DONE   | Arl        |

 ### Notiz:

-Check update case in startSpark.sh
+- Check update case in startSpark.sh (check generally if we need updates for our dataset)
-Add the entire list of artists in sparkStreaming.py
+- Add the entire list of artists in sparkStreaming.py

 ## Fragen: